 USES OF PANANG KIZHANGU/PALMYRA SPROUT

 Panang kizhangu/Palmyra sprout is a popular seasonal ingredient that is favourably eaten as a SNACK.
-It is either boiled or roasted on the fire.
+It is either boiled or roasted over the fire.

 The boiled or roasted panang kizhangu is a popular seasonal snack variety, which is sold outside schools, textile shops, street corner shops, and also in various public places.